 - Roll out the chilled pie dough: On a floured work surface, roll out one of the discs of chilled dough (keep the other one in the refrigerator).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9×2 inch pie dish.
 Tuck it in with your fingers, making sure it is smooth.
 Spoon the filling into the crust and discard the leftover juices in the bottom of the bowl.

 - Finish assembling: Remove the other disc of chilled pie dough from the refrigerator.
 Roll the dough into a circle that is 12 inches diameter.
-Carefully lay the dough over the filling.
-Use a small paring knife to trim off excess dough from the sides.
-Cut slits in the top to form steam vents.
+Lattice the pie crust.
 Crimp or flute the edges to seal.

 - Lightly brush the top of the pie crust with the egg wash.
 Sprinkle the top with coarse sugar, if using.